lennartaustenfeld/ReCoDa/README.md

 # Relicensing Combined Datasets (ReCoDa)

+The related article _Relicensing Combined Datasets_ was accepted at the Resource Track of the [15th IEEE International Conference on Semantic Computing (ICSC2021)](https://www.ieee-icsc.org/).
+It will take place on January 27-29, 2021.

+# Repository

 This repository contains code to generate a list of compatible licenses based on multiple input licenses to be checked.
 The following main steps are executed: